von Willebrand Factor

+Using VWF antigen results along with the VWF activity (Ristocetin Cofactor) and factor VIII coagulant activity give the optimal combination for the diagnosis and management.
 If the VWF antigen test is normal or nearly normal and the VWF activity (Ristocetin Cofactor) is decreased, then the person may have Type 2 VWD.
 Further testing (e.g., VWF multimeric analysis) will be required to determine which subtype is present.

 If no or very little VWF and factor VIII are present, then the person may have Type 3 VWD.
 This will typically be seen in a child who experiences bleeding episodes early in life.
 It may appear to be due (or actually be due) to hemophilia A, a factor VIII deficiency bleeding disorder that affects males.